Introducing the Dyop®

 Clockwise

 The world we see is dynamic, rather than static.
-Our eyes are biological machines which enable us to detect motion, distance, and colors so that we can see predators and food and are able to eat rather than be eaten.
+To help us survive, our eyes are biological machines which enable us to detect motion, distance, and colors so that we can see predators and food and are able to eat rather than be eaten.
 Vision is a dynamic process inherent in all animals.

 Visual acuity is the term used to describe the clarity of how well you see.
-A refraction is the process of using special lenses for measuring the sphere, cylinder, and axis optical variables which go into creating eyeglasses and contact lenses.
-Previous vision tests such as the Snellen (“Big E”) test used static letters or symbols as the standard targets for measuring vision.
+A refraction is the process of using special lenses for measuring the sphere, cylinder, and axis optical variables which go into creating eyeglasses and contact lenses to compensate for “less than perfect” vision.
+Typical vision tests use static letters or symbols as the standard targets for measuring vision.
+The flaw with static measurement systems is that they are typically only two dimensional using the height of the visual target and the viewing distance to that target.
+Instead, the world we see (the “real world”). is a fifth dimensional process consisting of height, width, colors, distance, and time.

-Static vision tests (e.g., Snellen) are based on how well you recognize culturally dependent letters or symbols, are influenced by where you're from, or how much you've practiced.
-Using a Dyop makes vision tests simpler, faster, more precise, and more consistent.
+Static vision tests (e.g., Snellen) are based on how well you recognize culturally dependent letters or symbols, are influenced by where you're from, or how much you've practiced (or memorized).
+Using a Dyop makes vision testing simpler, faster, more precise, and more consistent.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =